 In general terms, the courses provide opportunities for students to develop and demonstrate the following learning outcomes.
-(Categories - Knowledge and understanding (K), Skills and other attributes (S), and Transferable skills ())
+(Categories - Knowledge and understanding (K), Skills and other attributes (S), and Transferable skills (\))

-- 1. the phonetics, grammar, structure and vocabulary of the principal varieties of your chosen language(s); (K) - 2. the similarities and differences between your chosen language(s) and English; (K) - 3. the culture of the country or countries speaking your chosen language(s); (K) - 4. the resources and techniques available to students and researchers in the field of Translation Studies and in wider applications; (K) - 5. the critical discourse which surrounds all of these, and the resources available in these fields; (K) - 6. critical skills in close reading, the analysis and critical interpretation of text and data; (S) - 7. fluency in your chosen language(s); (S) - 8. sensitivity and responsiveness to language and form and an understanding of generic conventions; (S) - 9. the ability to conduct research independently using traditional and electronic resources, and develop habits of reflection on study, reading, learning and research; (5) - 10. command of a wider vocabulary and appropriate critical and theoretical terminology; (S)
+- 1. the techniques and terminology of translation; (K) - 2. the role and function of the professional translator, the nature of work in a professional translating context and how to find paid or unpaid employment as a translator; (K) - 3. the phonetics, grammar, structure and vocabulary of the principal varieties of their chosen language(s); (K) - 4. the similarities and differences between their chosen language(s) and English; (K) - 5. the culture of the country or countries speaking their chosen language(s); (K) - 6. the resources and techniques available to students and researchers in the field of Translation Studies and in wider applications; (K) - 7. the critical discourse which surrounds all of these, and the resources available in these fields; (K) - 8. critical skills in close reading, the analysis and critical interpretation of text and data; (S) - fluency in their chosen language(s); (S) - 10. sensitivity and responsiveness to language and form and an understanding of generic conventions; (S) - 11. the ability to conduct research independently using traditional and electronic resources, and develop habits of reflection on study, reading, learning and research; (S) \

-- 11. planning and execution of essays and project-work, bibliographical skills, developing a reasoned argument; (S) - 12. advanced written and oral communication skills, including the ability to present logical and coherent written and oral arguments of varying lengths; (5) - 13. the ability to organise and interpret complex information in a structured and systematic way, and to comprehend and develop sophisticated concepts; (S) - 14. the capacity for independent thought and judgement, along with skills in critical reasoning; (S) - 15. information technology skills (including word processing, email, WWW, information handling and retrieval), and the ability to engage with the textual use of new media, video, TV, DVD and electronic; (S) - 16. interpersonal skills, involving recognising and respecting the viewpoints of others; (5) - 17. time-management and organisational skills including working to deadlines, prioritising tasks, organising work-time; (S) - 18. in addition, this course fosters the development of a range of personal attributes that are important in the world of work, and that strengthen your abilities to engage in lifelong learning and contribute to the wider community.
+- 12. command of a wider vocabulary and appropriate critical and theoretical terminology; (S) - 13. planning and execution of essays and project-work, bibliographical skills, developing a reasoned argument; (S) \ - 14. advanced written and oral communication skills, including the ability to present logical and coherent written and oral arguments of varying lengths; (5) \ - 15. the ability to organise and interpret complex information in a structured and systematic way, and to comprehend and develop sophisticated concepts; (S) \ - 16. the capacity for independent thought and judgement, along with skills in critical reasoning; (S) \ - 17. information technology skills (including word processing, email, WWW, information handling and retrieval), and the ability to engage with the textual use of new media, video, TV, DVD and electronic; (S) \ - 18. interpersonal skills, involving recognising and respecting the viewpoints of others; (S) \ - 19. time management and organisational skills including working to deadlines, prioritising tasks, organising work-time; (S) \ - 20. the ability to think reflectively about their own translations and critically compare them with other published and unpublished translation work; (S) - 21. the ability to proactively plan their future career development and gain experience of a range of professional translation situations; (S) - 22. in addition, this course fosters the development of a range of personal attributes that are important in the world of work, and that strengthen the graduates' abilities to engage in lifelong learning and contribute to the wider community.
 These include personal motivation; the ability to work autonomously and with others; self-awareness and self-management; empathy and insight; intellectual integrity; awareness of responsibility as a local, national and international citizen; interest in lifelong learning; flexibility and adaptability; creativity.
 (5)